L3cr0f/flare-on_2020/2_Garbage/2_Garbage.md

 cmp     edi, [esi+4]		-> if (COUNTER < LENGTH)
 jb      short loc_401025
 ```
-Which we have converted (including the encrypted data and the keys) to the python script located in the same path with the name _garbage_xor.py_.
+Which we have converted (including the encrypted data and the keys) to the python script located at "Scripts/get_flag.py".

 ```
-$ python3 garbage_xor.py
+$ python3 get_flag.py

 The decrypted strings are:
 sink_the_tanker.vbs